zoontek/react-native-permissions/README.md

 ## Understanding permission flow

-As permissions are not handled in the same way on iOS and Android, this library provides an abstraction over the two platforms behaviors.
+As permissions are not handled in the same way on iOS and Android, this library provides an abstraction over the two platforms' behaviors.
 To understand it a little better, take a look to these two flowcharts:

 ### iOS flow